⚠️ Use credit cards responsibly!

 The loss

 Federal banking regulations provide protection to victims of identity theft.
-But the level of protection largely depends on how fast you report the fraudulent transactions.
-If you report the fraudulent transactions within two days of receiving your statements, then you will be protected with your liability capped at $50, if you wait a third day before you report the theft then your liability jumps all the way up to $500.
+However, the level of protection largely depends on how fast you report the fraudulent transactions.
+If you report the fraudulent transactions within two days of receiving your statements, then you will be protected with your liability capped at $50.
+If you wait a third day before you report the theft then your liability jumps all the way up to $500.
 And if you neglect to report the suspicious transactions past 60 days, you will not receive any refund.
 (You won’t receive a refund for transactions that happen after 60 days.
 The transactions that occurred within the first 60 days are still covered with a liability of $500).

 How to protect yourself

 Most banks allow you to set up alerts to monitor fraudulent activity.
-You can set it up to be alerted if transactions exceed a preset amount, your address is changed, money is transferred, etc. Sign up to these alerts to help you get an early warning if your bank account is being misused.
+You can set it up to be alerted if transactions exceed a preset amount, your address is changed, money is transferred, etc. Sign up for these alerts to help you get an early warning if your bank account is being misused.
 Always make sure to use strong passwords and if available, opt for two-step verification to make it harder for thieves to hack your online account.
 Always review your bank statements for transactions you don’t recognize.

 If you review your statement and find any suspicious activity, make sure to contact the bank right away.
 Never delay, as this may result in your liability to increase significantly.